 - Press and hold the ‘LOG’ button on the front of the VBOX 3i for five seconds until a long beep is sounded.

-- When the button is released the ‘GPS’ LED will start to flash red showing that the coldstart has been performed and the GPS engine is now not locked onto any satellites.
+- When the button is released the ‘SATS’ LED will start to flash red showing that the coldstart has been performed and the GPS engine is now not locked onto any satellites.

-- After approximately 30-45 seconds the ‘GPS’ LED will start to flash green indicating that satellite lock has been achieved and indicating the number of satellites that it is locked onto.
+- After approximately 30 – 45 seconds, the ‘SATS’ LED will start to flash green / orange indicating that satellite lock has been achieved and indicating the number of satellites that it is locked onto.

-When a GPS coldstart is carried out, please note that this reset the DGPS and RTK mode to 'none'.
+When a GPS coldstart is carried out, please note that this resets the DGPS and RTK mode to 'None'.
 Also, if using a dual antenna system, the VBOX 3iSL will reset dual antenna separation to default settings (1 m).